blairbilodeau/website-files/content/home/selected_publications.md

 # This section displays recent blog posts from `content/publication/`.

-widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+widget = "pages"  # Do not modify this line! active = false  # Activate this widget? true/false weight = 20  # Order that this section will appear.

+title = "Featured Papers"
-title = "Preprints and Articles" subtitle = "<small><sup>*</sup>denotes equal contribution</small>"
+subtitle = "<small><sup>*</sup>denotes equal contribution</small>"

 [content]